norlive/Mywebsite/README.md

 - SQLite-backed SQLAlchemy models for `User` and `PortfolioItem` records.
 - REST-style routes for listing, creating, updating, and deleting users.
 - Portfolio routes with admin authentication for adding or removing gallery items.
+- Admin upload pipeline for images/videos with server-side validation and static hosting.
 - Static frontend in `src/static` that consumes the API, including an admin dashboard and media modal.
 - CLI helper (`flask --app src.main seed-portfolio`) that seeds sample data.